firmai/tflm/README.md

 1. The Whole Process is Repeated One More Time So That Higher Dimensional Interaction Can Take Place imagine **a_POWER_b_X_c_DIV_h**
 1. Finally a **Lasso** Regression Selects Features from a Validation Set Using the **LARS algorithm**

+### To Do
+1. Current parameter selection is based on data characteristics and bayesian hyperparameter optimisation could help.
+1. Method for undoing interactions and transformations to identify original feature importance.
+1. Optimisation for users without access to GPUs (for now, you can use model="LightGBM" paramater).

 ### Example

 Download Dataset